Xiao-Chenguang/Triplets-Oversampling/README.md

 The source code for the synthesis quality comparison in the paper is also published.
 You run the [jupyter notebook](./synthesis_quality.ipynb) to get the comporation figures yourself.

-You may also customize the dataset you prefer to check the synthesis quality of list algorithms.
+You may also customize the dataset you prefer to check the synthesis quality of selected sampling algorithms.